HL7/v2-to-fhir/fsh/ig-data/input/pagecontent/11_implementation_considerations.md

 may be appropriate to capture the provenance of the message source and the v2-to-FHIR transformation process.
 Additional provenance may be captured from additional fields as appropriate for the implementation.

+The guide does provide minimum provenance that is recommended to establish.
+For every message, the MSH is mapped to the Provenance resource as well.
+That Provenance resource may contain the original v2 message as well.
+We do not provide specific mapping guidance on how to establish specific provenance on a FHIR resource back to the exact v2 segment in the message that yielded that (updated or new) resource.
+However, you may include every resource created/updated as a result of this message as well in the Provenance resource created through the MSH[PRovenance] map, particularly if you included in this Provenance resoruce the full v2 message as well.

 ### Security
 Under Construction.